Pickersgill/Qbert/README.md

 ### Quickstart
 To generate event logs use ```qbert/cleverMindTest.py```.
-This will use a pretty simple default mind which simply targets the nearest (l2norm) kiosk for which it has a task.
+This will use a pretty simple default mind which targets the nearest (l2norm) kiosk for which it has a task.

 There are some values in ```qbert/cleverMindTest.py``` which can be changed to affect number of agents, number of tasks per agent, environment size, etc.